30.000 ways to reach 55% decarbonization of the European electricity sector: Introduction

-A uniform CO$_2$ price is said to be the most efficient way to achieve emissions reductions \cite{nordhaus2019}.
-However, with the uniform CO$_2$ price, the fairness of the transformation cannot be ensured.
-Allocating the global carbon budget to ensure fairness is, however, a daunting task with many possible outcomes.
-Zhou and Wang \cite{Zhou_2016} identify a range of allocation schemes, based on different principles, such as sovereignty, egalitarianism, efficiency, horizontal equity, vertical equity, and polluter pays.
-Other studies combine these principles to create more complex allocation schemes, such as the Model of Climate Justice per capita \cite{alcaraz_2018}, where historical emissions along with population growth are considered.
-Choosing a single right allocation scheme is inherently difficult as it is not a question about costs but rather one of ethics \cite{sovacool2015energy}.
+A uniform CO$_2$ price is considered the most efficient way to achieve emissions reductions \cite{bohringer2009eu}.
+However, with a uniform CO$_2$ price, the fairness of the transformation cannot be ensured.
+The cost-efficient solution obtained with a uniform CO$_2$ price is likely to favor early decarbonization in regions where renewable resources are favorable, resulting in a skewed transformation \cite{grunewald2017renewable}.
+If equal effort sharing is to be ensured under a uniform CO$_2$ price, financial transfers are required as the cost of decarbonizing the energy supply varies between nations \cite{Bauer_2020}.
+Agreeing upon what equal sharing of effort looks like is inherently difficult as it is not a question about costs but rather one of ethics \cite{sovacool2015energy}.
+Zhou and Wang \cite{Zhou_2016} identify a range of effort-sharing schemes, based on different principles, such as sovereignty, egalitarianism, efficiency, horizontal equity, vertical equity, and polluter pays.
+Other studies combine these principles to create more complex effort-sharing schemes, such as the Model of Climate Justice per capita \cite{alcaraz_2018}, where historical emissions along with population growth are considered.
 Markowitz notes that we are ill-equipped to decide, given the complexity of the problem, and our own complicity in causing it \cite{markowitz2012climate}.
-Still, Jenkins et. al. identify three core tenets of energy justice: Distributional, recognition, and procedural \cite{jenkins_2016}.
+Still, Jenkins et al. identifies three core tenets of energy justice called: distributional, recognition, and procedural justice \cite{jenkins_2016}.
 Distributional justice recognizes the unequal distribution of environmental benefits and provides the rationale for this research.
 Recognition justice states that individuals must be fairly represented and have equal rights, whereas procedural justice concerns access to the decision-making process.
-Only distributional justice will be considered in this work.
+In this work, the difficulties of addressing distributional justice in the transformation of the European electricity supply under a global CO$_2$ price will be addressed. \\